trufflesuite/truffle/src/interactingWithContracts.md

 See the [usage section](https://truffleframework.com/docs/truffle/reference/contract-abstractions#usage) of the Truffle contract abstraction docs for some examples of working with contract objects and events!

 #### REVERT Reason strings
+Another super useful change is support for revert reason strings!
+Now if a transaction needs to be reverted, you will receive the reason string and know why.

 #### Confirmation / block wait timeouts config